Emotions & Misinformation Spreading on Social Media

 You can have a look at my PhD thesis here: The influence of bodily actions on social cognition and behavior: Assessing effects of power postures

-Sexual cognition
+Sexual cognition and the brain

-Gender differences in stress responses (Master)
+Gender differences in stress responses (Master thesis)

-For my Master thesis, I worked in a research project at the SCAN-Unit, that investigated gender differences and menstrual cycle effects in the response to different types of stressors.
-We compared the effects of social and achievement stress on subjective emotional responses, the social hormones testosterone and progesterone, and on neural activity measured with fMRI.
+For my Master thesis, I worked in an fMRI research project on stress at the SCAN-Unit at the University of Vienna.
+We investigated gender differences and menstrual cycle effects in response to stress.
+We compared the effects of social exclusion and achievement stress on emotions, hormones and stress responses in the brain.
+My diploma thesis focused on Sex differences in neural and hormonal responses to achievement stress.